 Although the selection of available content is pretty limited, HBO posts a lot of show clips to YouTube.
 Along with trailers and previews, you can watch HBO's talk shows without paying a dime.
-Both Last Week Tonight with John Oliver and Real Time with Bill Maher post segments to YouTube — they aren't full episodes, but they do tend to catch the best moments.
+Shows like Last Week Tonight with John Oliver post segments to YouTube — they aren't full episodes, but they do tend to catch the best moments.

 Use Select AT&T Unlimited Plans